martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Github (https://github.com/martinpihrt/OSPy-plugins/archive/master.zip)
 The above location has a repository with available OSPy plugins.

+Installing or updating a plug-in runs code from the selected source.
+OSPy shows the repository URL before install or update and asks for confirmation.
+The Load changes action shows a checking message while OSPy contacts the remote repository.

 ## Disable All
 The button disables all installed extensions.